 However Jim Perrin has certainly covered many miles, up hill and down dale, in his ramblings for The Guardian Nature Diary and has given readings and attended events a-plenty since his ‘dread diagnosis’.
 He is clearly quite well at the moment as he is scheduled to appear at the Hay Festival to discuss the very book which we so deplore, and which, in our opinion, is blatantly egotistical, fanciful and in many parts, so far as it concerns our sister, proved to be untrue.

-NB.
-14/09/2018.
-Jim Perrin indicated that he had specifically been diagnosed with this particular cancer in 2007, now over eleven years ago.
-He gave detailed descriptions of his symptoms and of his on-going state of health, and was, he said, refusing any medical intervention or treatment… In this context the contents of the post which is linked here are most revealing: Notes concerning lung cancer, with reference to Jim Perrin’s claim to have the disease.
+* NB.
+19/09/2019.
+Jim Perrin indicated that he had specifically been diagnosed with this particular cancer in 2007.
+Although he assured everyone at every opportunity his prognosis had been given as terminal yet now, over twelve years later, he has not succumbed!
+He gave the most detailed and graphic descriptions of his symptoms and of his on-going state of health, and was, he said, refusing any medical intervention or treatment of any kind… In this context the contents of the post which is linked here are most revealing: Notes concerning lung cancer, with reference to Jim Perrin’s claim to have the disease.